 In Climate change must be part of your business plan, Jo Paisley, President of GARP Risk Institute, says, “The more we act now the better, as we have a greater chance of an orderly transition.
 But we will need both to adapt to the changing climate, as well as mitigate it.
 Certainly, it will be catastrophic if we don’t act to reduce greenhouse gas emissions soon.”

 Meanwhile, it seems that many small businesses, even those who are taking action on climate change, aren’t reporting on these developments.
-In fact, a recent ICAEW article shows that just 8% of SMEs are reporting on sustainability issues.
+In fact, this ICAEW article revealed that just 8% of SMEs are reporting on sustainability issues.
 While there is no requirement for SMEs to report this information, there is a growing demand for ESG plans to be shared.

 The following resources will help you formulate an ESG plan and report on your organisation’s actions while accruing CPD hours.